JAMIL8051/Artifacts_EEG_EMG_removal/README.md

-# Artifacts analysis and removal from Electroencephalographic (EEG) recordings using EEG microstates and randomization statisitcs.
+# EMG Artifacts analysis and removal from Electroencephalographic (EEG) recordings using EEG microstates and randomization statisitcs.

 Basic steps:
 1) Preprocessing